 When a family suffers the wrongful death of a loved one, it can cause both emotional and financial hardships that may leave families not knowing where to turn.
 Having a qualified attorney investigate your claim could help you through the recovery process.

-The New Jersey wrongful death attorneys at Lynch Law Firm are prepared to listen to the details of your claim in a no cost, no obligation evaluation.
+The New Jersey wrongful death attorneys at Lynch Law Firm, PC are prepared to listen to the details of your claim in a no cost, no obligation evaluation.
 Our attorneys are experienced with holding negligent parties liable for funeral and burial costs, lost future income and other related damages.

 Below, we explain what is considered a wrongful death in New Jersey and the compensation that may be available to surviving family members.

 What is a Wrongful Death in New Jersey?

 New Jersey law considers a wrongful death as a situation in which a person is killed due to someone else’s carelessness, recklessness or deliberate actions.
 To have a valid claim, the conditions that caused the death would have allowed for a personal injury lawsuit, had the victim survived.

 Most wrongful death cases are accidents that could have been prevented if the at-fault party had acted with reasonable care.
 Some of the most common types of accidents that may be considered for a wrongful death claim are: